LemmyNet/lemmy-docs/src/en/users/04-moderation.md

 Each instance has a set of rules to let users know which content is allowed or not.
 These rules can be found in the sidebar and apply to all local communities on that instance.
 Some communities may have their own rules in the respective sidebar, which apply in addition to the instance rules.

 Because Lemmy is decentralized, there is no single moderation team for the platform, nor any platform-wide rules.
 Instead each instance is responsible to create and enforce its own moderation policy.
 This means that two Lemmy instances can have rules that completely disagree or even contradict.
 This can lead to problems if they interact with each other, because by default federation is open to any instance that speaks the same protocol.
 To handle such cases, administrators can choose to block federation with specific instances.
-To be even safer, they can also choose to federated only with instances that are allowed explicitly.
+To be even safer, they can also choose to be federated only with instances that are allowed explicitly.

 ### How to moderate